A History of the Lineal Heavyweight Championship (1885 – 2021)

 Mike Tyson had taken away Patterson and Ali’s claims to the age honor when defeating Trevor Berbick in November 1986.

-By now, Tyson was firmly known as ‘The Baddest Man on the Planet’ and fully in his prime.
+By now, Tyson was firmly known as ‘The Baddest Man on the Planet’ and entirely in his prime.
 Spinks, like all before him, proved no match for the ferocious Tyson.

-The New Yorker took him apart in just four rounds to become an undisputed WBC, IBF, and WBA title-holder.
+The New Yorker took him apart in just 91 seconds to become an undisputed WBC, IBF, and WBA title-holder.

-Despite being dropped by Tyson in the eighth round, Douglas got up to stun the pre-fight favorite for what appeared to be a count of ten or more.
+Despite being dropped by Tyson in the eighth round, Douglas got up.
+He stunned the pre-fight favorite for what appeared a fast count of ten or more.

 Holding what many saw as a fake crown, Douglas lasted only eight months as the division’s face.